 These times are highly energized.

-You’re seeing a system that’s not serving the people, polarization that’s increasing, and global temperatures that are rising.
+We are seeing a system that’s not serving the people or planet, polarization that’s increasing, and global temperatures that are rising.

 You see a possibility for our world.